Alan Horvath | Acoustic Rock ... for real.

 NOTE: Electronic tuners are great tools ... especially on stage when, with a lot of other sounds going on all around you, it can be hard to listen to the pitch variances involved in tuning ... but you can develop a lazy ear by using the tuner all the time!
 Learning to tune your guitar by ear is not only a fun experience but very rewarding as well.
 The more familiar you become with tuning by ear, the better you will be at discerning the accuracy of what you're doing, even when you are using a tuner.

 Also, join some discussion groups -- ask questions ... and remember: There's no such thing as a stupid question!
 You'll be surprised to learn how eager other players are to help you.
 My favorite group is the Acoustic Guitar Group at Yahoo!
-Check it out - you'll see me there; I'm the Group Moderator.

 FINALLY -- Here's the way to tune each string: